Our hopes for the Paris 2024 Olympic Games: climbing with Mejdi Schalck and Oriane Bertone

 For the sixth interview in this series, we set out to meet Mejdi Schalck, considered the young prodigy of his discipline.
 A 19-year-old professional climber and winner of several World Cups, he spoke to Sortir à Paris about his sport, climbing, and his hopes and expectations for the Paris 2024 Games.
 We took the opportunity to meet Oriane Bertone, also 19 and already qualified, and ask him a few questions!

-Arkose Strasbourg Saint-Denis - Mur d'escaladeArkose Strasbourg Saint-Denis - Mur d'escaladeArkose Strasbourg Saint-Denis - Mur d'escaladeArkose Strasbourg Saint-Denis - Mur d'escalade Paris 2024 Olympics: everything you need to know about sport climbing, its history, rules, records
+Arkose Strasbourg Saint-Denis - Mur d'escaladeArkose Strasbourg Saint-Denis - Mur d'escaladeArkose Strasbourg Saint-Denis - Mur d'escaladeArkose Strasbourg Saint-Denis - Mur d'escalade Paris 2024 Olympics: events, history, athletes... sport climbing at the Olympics

-It's one of the four new sports at these Paris 2024 Olympic Games: sport climbing is an impressive and exciting discipline.
-Discover its history, its great athletes, its specificities...
+It's one of the four new sports at these Paris 2024 Olympics: sport climbing is an impressive and exciting discipline.
+Discover its history, its great athletes, its specificities and its program during the competition!
 [Read more]

 What is rock climbing in a nutshell?